gruntwork-io/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

   `no_merge` (do not merge the included config), `shallow` (do a shallow merge - default), `deep` (do a deep merge of the included config).

+**NOTE**: At this time, Terragrunt only supports a single level of `include` blocks.
+That is, Terragrunt will error out if an included config also has an `include` block defined.
+If you are interested in this feature, please follow https://github.com/gruntwork-io/terragrunt/issues/1566 to be notified when nested `include` blocks are supported.

 Examples:

 _Single include_